nutonomy/nuscenes-devkit/README.md

 ```
 If you don't have pip, please check [here](https://pip.pypa.io/en/stable/installing/) to install pip.

-If you wish to install from source, see [installation](https://github.com/nutonomy/nuscenes-devkit/blob/master/installation.md) for detailed instructions.
+For an advanced installation, see [installation](https://github.com/nutonomy/nuscenes-devkit/blob/master/installation.md) for detailed instructions.

 ## Tutorial
 To get started with the nuScenes devkit, please run the tutorial as an IPython notebook: